thepixelist11/wordle-tty/readme.md

 ## :dart: Features

 - Runs in the terminal
-- Cross-platform - Support for both Linux and Windows
 - Has four wordlists to choose from (More are in the works!)

 ### :gear: Installation

+> [!WARNING]
+> Wordle-TTY is not Cross-Platform.
+There is Currently Only Support for Linux.

 #### [Install from releases page](https://github.com/thepixelist11/wordle-tty/releases/)